Avnerus/ma_thesis/thesis.md

 * Dedicated pressure sensor.
 * Minimum and maximum pressure value.

-A Chamber is calibrated using minimum and maximum absolute pressure values.
+A Chamber object is calibrated using minimum and maximum absolute pressure values.
 Once calibrated, a chamber would always maintain the minimum pressure by inflating itself and avoid surpassing the maximum pressure.
 It is then possible to direct the chamber to reach a certain pressure by providing a figure between 0.0 and 1.0, having 0.0 represent the minimum pressure and 1.0 represent the maximum pressure.
-One could control the deflation speed of the chamber by passing a speed argument between 0.0 and 1.0, which would then be translated to PWM values.
+One could control the deflation speed of the chamber by passing a speed argument between 0.0 and 1.0, which are then translated to PWM values.
 Additionally, it is possible to have the chamber oscillate between a certain minimum and maximum pressure level to create a variety of expressive movements.

-Although a typical pneumatic circuit contains only one pump, it is still advised to inform a chamber about the pump it is using; the chambers would then use the pump's _grab()_ method when they're being inflated and _release()_ when they're done.
-This, in fact, allows the pump to turn itself off when it is not being used by any chamber and start again only when it is needed.
+Although a typical pneumatic circuit contains only one pump, it is still advised to inform a chamber about the pump it is using; the chambers would then use the pump's _grab()_ method when they are being inflated and _release()_ when they are done inflating.
+This mechanism allows the pump to turn itself off when none of the chambers are using it, and start again only when it is needed.

-An _Arm_ is calibrated using threshold values for pressure readings to determine when the arm is being pushed and when it is being released.
-These values, however, are relative to a running average that is continuously updated by the Arm during the main loop.
-This is due to the fact that barometric pressure measurements are liable to change with external fluctuations of the surrounding environment.
+An Arm object is calibrated using threshold values for pressure readings to determine when the arm is being pushed and when it is being released.
+These values, however, are relative to a running average that is continuously updated by the Arm object during the main loop.
+This is required due to the fact that barometric pressure measurements are liable to change with external fluctuations of the surrounding environment.
 Typically the push threshold would be around 20, while the release threshold around -10, assuming that the mean average is updated again when the arm is being pushed.

 ### Binary protocol
-[@Tbl:teensy-protocol] describes the other side of the communication between the microcontroller and the rust server.
-Messages that were passed from the web clients to the rust server and then forwarded to the motor thread to be sent on the serial port are received on the microcontroller side and activate the appropriate module function.
-Accordingly, information messages that originate from the hardware modules are sent on the serial port to be picked up by the rust server and then sent to the web clients.
+[@Tbl:teensy-protocol] describes the other side of the communication between the microcontroller and the Rust server.
+Messages that are passed from the web clients to the Rust server are forwarded to the motor thread which delivers them through the serial port; the microcontroller then receives them and activates the appropriate module function.
+Accordingly, information messages that originate from the hardware modules are sent on the serial port; they are then picked up by the Rust server and forwarded to the web clients.

 +---------------------------+--------------------------------+---------------------------------------+
 | Source                    | Format                         | Function                              |